Why commit to memory equivalent fractions?

-Students need to know that six-eighths is equivalent to three-fourths and that four-twelfths is equivalent to one-third.
+We expect students to reduce their answers to the lowest terms, but how can they if they don’t recognize them?
+To do this easily, students need to know that six-eighths is equivalent to three-fourths and that four-twelfths is equivalent to one-third.
 While they can calculate these, it is very helpful to know the most common equivalent fractions by memory.
-One of the most common problems students have in fractions is not “reducing their answers to simplest form.”
+Not knowing these by memory accounts for the most common problem students have in fractions: failing to “reduce their answers to simplest form.”

-Click here for the full sequence of 100 Equivalent fractions that students will learn in this program.
+Click here for the full sequence of equivalent fractions that students will learn in this program.